 You might surprise yourself when you’re put in a position of responsibility that you’re not used to, and caring for a dog will give you a sense of who you are–or who you could be–that you wouldn’t get any other way.

-Many dog foster parents and dog owners can tell you that their whole lives changed when special dogs came into the picture, and for the better.
+Many dog foster parents and dog lovers can tell you that their whole lives changed when special dogs came into the picture, and for the better.
 Having a dog will keep you humble, help you learn how to put others before yourself, and teach you discipline.

 Your life will be filled with love and compassion that weren’t there before, and you will grow from that.
 Even saying goodbye is an opportunity to learn lessons about appreciating what you have and those around you.

-And, if nothing else, all the exercise and energy you spend will get you in shape and help you stay healthy.
+And if nothing else, all the exercise and energy you spend will get you in shape and help you stay healthy.

 It’s almost a certainty that you will leave the experience as a better person, whatever that might mean to you.